High-flying components for perfectionists with deadlines

 django-bird offers features for creating flexible components, such as:

-- Passing attributes to components
+- Passing attributes and properties to components

 - Named slots for organizing content within components